tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 SHALL be 0xff03.
 Clients MUST ignore any ESNIConfig structure with a version they do not understand.
 [[NOTE: This means that the RFC will presumably have a nonzero value.]]

+contents
+: An opaque byte string whose contents depend on the version of the structure.
+For this specification, the contents are an ESNIConfigContents structure.

+The ESNIConfigContents structure contains the following fields:

 public_name
 : The non-empty name of the entity trusted to update these encryption keys.